a-crookes/ServoArm1/README.md

 `$ sed -i 's/^solid/dilos/' *`

 This replaces the instance of solid in the file for the word dilos which is a non-stl defining word and should prevent the file from being considered malformed.
+More information about this bug can be found at https://github.com/ros-industrial/abb_experimental/issues/5

 # MoveIt!
 Overview
 MoveIt! is a great tool for making the URDF that was exported from SW into a usable model to develop on.